Skip to content

 Easy Star Bread Recipe – Festive Holiday Sweet Bread That’s Sustainable & Simple

-Bake a show-stopping sweet star bread for your holiday table.
+An easy star bread recipe that makes a show-stopping sweet bread for your holiday table.
 Based on our master dough, this recipe is easier, sustainable and delivers flavor and beauty in one.

 Easy Star Bread Recipe – Festive Holiday Sweet Bread That’s Sustainable & Simple